-Total compliance (10 points): All doors to the outside should be designed and properly fitted out to prevent the ingress of rodents and insects into the facility.
+Total compliance (10 points): All doors, windows, louvers and screens to the outside should be designed and properly fitted out to prevent the ingress of rodents and insects into the facility.
 Doors should have no gaps greater than approximately 1/8 inch (3 mm).
-If doors have screens, the openings should be no greater than 1/8 inch (3 mm).
-Gaps are often at bottom of doors and also at the top of roller doors.
+If doors, windows or louvers have screens, the openings should be no greater than 1/8 inch (3 mm).
+Gaps are often at bottom of doors and at the top of roller doors.
 Air curtains are acceptable, provided they are operating properly.
 Personnel doors to the outside should be loaded so that they close properly.
 Rule of thumb is that if you can see daylight gaps, then further investigation is required.
-If doors are maintained open during production with no protection (e.g. air curtain, screen, etc.) they cannot be considered pest proof (scored in 5.03.02/5.04.03.)
+If doors are maintained open during production with no protection (e.g. air curtain, screen, etc.) they cannot be considered pest proof (scored in 1.4.2/1.5.3.).
+Dock doors are scored under 1.10.10.